MarcioHideo/Calculator/README.md

 ## Getting Started

-To use or contribute to this project, follow the instructions provided below.
+To use this code is simple, just copy the repository and then run the following command in the directory:
+`python main.py`

+Then, you can use the calculator.